Wild Earth Information

 Wild Earth’s recipe is not, in fact, grain-free as they include a small portion of Oats in their recipe.
 Oats are one of the more favored grain ingredients used in dog food.

-This is as they are seen as less processed and can provide a bigger range of nutrition, including carbohydrates, fiber, plant-based protein, and several beneficial vitamins and minerals.
+This is because they are seen as less processed and can provide a bigger range of nutrition, including carbohydrates, fiber, plant-based protein, and several beneficial vitamins and minerals.

 Canola Oil is an extremely popular vegetable oil that is well-known among dog owners for use in food for human consumption.